 Ultimately, however, in a rational society, the evasions and assertions of predators are of little concern to good people.
 As I will indicate in the section on politics, a rational society has an efficient means of dealing appropriately with such creatures.

 Finally, as to the morality of hedonism, just because someone gets pleasure from or feels like doing something does not mean that it is in his best interest to do it.
-This is why rational parents encourage their children to think before they act, to recognize that choices have consequences beyond the immediate moment, to learn and embrace the actual, long-range requirements of human life and happiness.
+This is why rational parents encourage their children to think before they act, to recognize that choices have consequences beyond the immediate moment, to learn and embrace the long-range requirements of human life and happiness.
 It is also why rational adults do not act on their every urge or desire, and why bums and drug addicts are not happy people.

 Genuine happiness comes from identifying and pursuing the long-range material and spiritual requirements of one’s life as set by one’s nature.
-For guidance in understanding and achieving these highly complex needs, while egoism provides an entire system of rational explanations and principles, hedonism says: Pay no attention to your nature or needs; do whatever gives you pleasure; do whatever you feel like doing.
+For guidance in understanding and achieving these highly complex needs, whereas egoism provides an entire system of rational explanations and principles, hedonism says: Pay no attention to your nature or needs; do whatever gives you pleasure; do whatever you feel like doing.
 Hedonism, in other words, under the guise of self-interest, counsels self-destruction.

 It all comes down to standards.
 The standard of value according to altruism is self-sacrifice.
 The standard of value according to a predator is his whim.
 The standard of value according to hedonism is pleasure or feelings.
 The standard of value according to Objectivism and rational egoism is the requirements of man’s life.